Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 The Fix:

-• Ensure all inputs relate to the same context
+• Ensure all inputs relate to the same context.

-• Time-align audio with video
+• Time-align audio with video streams.

-• Use consistent image formats
+• Use consistent image formats (e.g., all JPEGs).

 Building Your First Multimodal Search Engine (Step-by-Step)